-Have you ever wondered if you can make a door with your Kreg Jig?
-You can!
-This free plan shows how to build a solid wood frame-and-panel interior door using pocket hole joinery.
+Learn how to make a door with your Kreg Jig!
+These free plans show how to build a solid wood interior door with pocket holes and pocket screws.

-Can you make a door with pocket holes?
+Can you build an interior door with pocket holes?
 Definitely and it’s simpler than you think!
-This easy to follow tutorial shows how to build a frame-and-panel interior door.
-The door was built entirely with solid wood (no plywood was used in the project).
+This easy to follow tutorial shows how to build a solid wood door (no plywood was used in the project).
 The construction is straightforward thanks to pocket hole joinery.

 For your convenience, this post contains affiliate links to supplies or tools I used to complete this project.
 Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
 There is no cost to you for using these links.
 Click here to visit my site policies.